Project-MONAI/tutorials/auto3dseg/tasks/kits23/README.md

 work_dir: tmp/tutorial_kits23

 ```
 Here we indicated to use only "segresnet" algo, and only 1 fold training, skip ensembling (since we train 1 model anyway), and change the default working directory.
-We can then run it simply as
+We can run it as
 ```bash
 python -m monai.apps.auto3dseg AutoRunner run --input=./input3.yaml
 ```